syw-725/world-simulation/CREATIVE_WORKFLOW.md

 ## Core Principle

-Every successful image begins with a believable world.
+A believable image begins with a believable world.

-A world is defined by its environment, materials, lighting, physics, behaviour, composition and visual relationships.
+The world defines:

+- Environment
+- Physical Behaviour
+- Materials
+- Lighting
+- Composition
+- Spatial Relationships
+- Visual Hierarchy

-Creative decisions should emerge naturally from that world instead of treating every object as an isolated element.
+Creative elements should emerge naturally from this world rather than being assembled as isolated objects.

-The image is the result of the world, not the construction of individual assets.
+Consistency of the world always takes priority over isolated visual detail.

 ---

-## Execution
+## Scope

-This workflow is activated whenever a request begins with:

-Build |

-The first responsibility is to determine whether the request requires creative reasoning.

-### Creative Tasks

-Examples include:
+This workflow is the standard creative reasoning process for every creative visual task.

+This includes, but is not limited to:

 - Image Generation
 - Image Editing
 - Image Analysis
+- Image Retouching
+- Style Transformation
 - Commercial Visual Design
 - Product Visualization
 - Food Photography
 - Key Visual Development
+- Packaging
 - Creative Direction
-- Style Development

-Creative tasks execute the complete workflow.

-### Technical Tasks

-Examples include:

-- Crop
-- Resize
-- Aspect Ratio Extension
-- Background Removal
-- File Conversion
+- Visual Evaluation
-- Minor Layout Adjustment

-Technical tasks bypass unnecessary creative reasoning and execute directly.

-The execution path is always determined before work begins.
+Tasks that do not require creative judgement, such as technical editing or file manipulation, may bypass this workflow.